matthewdavid56f/https---github.com-eemmanuel803/README.md

 ---
 ## Troubleshooting (Termux)

-If `npm install` fails with an `ENOTEMPTY` error, or `npm run dev` fails with `next: not found`, it means the installation is broken.
-To fix it, run this single command:
+If `npm install` fails with an `EACCES` or `ENOTEMPTY` error, or `npm run dev` fails with `next: not found`, it means the installation is broken or you ran it from the wrong directory.
+To fix it, run this single command from inside your project directory (`~/my-app`):

 ```bash
 npm run reinstall